hd-UQ/cd_dynamax/demos/python/configs/README.md

 ## Annotated template examples

-Minimal, fully-commented examples for each config type
+We provide here minimal, fully-commented examples for each config type.
 - Use as starting point instead of reverse-engineering it from the working examples.

 ### `data/`